deepkanwal/flask-tutorial/README.md

 When using a blueprint, the name of the blueprint is prepended to the name of the function.
 I.e. the above endpoint would be `auth/login`.

+## Templates

+Templates are files that contain static data as well as placeholders for dynamic data.
+A template is rendered with specific data to produce a final document.
+Flask uses the Jinja template library to render templates.